centau/ecr/docs/api/Signal.md

 - **Details**

-    New connections made within a listener callback will not be ran until the next time the signal is fired.
+    New connections made within a listener will not be ran until the next time the signal is fired.

 ---